nayehi/TidyData-Project/Codebook.md

 The remaining variables, identified by labels that begin with "mean_", contain calculated means that apply to the activity-subject_id pairs.
 These means were calculated from the mean and standard deviation values in the original Test and Training data.

 The elements of these variable names are separated by underscores.

 The first four elements are:
-*"mean" - all variable names start with "mean" to indicate they are calcuated mean values
+     -"mean" - all variable names start with "mean" to indicate they are calcuated mean values
-*"time" / "freq" - indicates whether the initial value was based on the time domain or the frequency domain
+     -"time" / "freq" - indicates whether the initial value was based on the time domain or the frequency domain
-*"body" / "gravity" - indicates whether the initial value was based on the body or gravity measure
+     -"body" / "gravity" - indicates whether the initial value was based on the body or gravity measure
-*"accel" / "gyro" - indicates whether the initial value measure originated with the accelerometer or the gyroscope
+     -"accel" / "gyro" - indicates whether the initial value measure originated with the accelerometer or the gyroscope

 The remaining elements provide additional layers of specificity.
 These are:
-*"mean" - the input data was a calculated mean
+     -"mean" - the input data was a calculated mean
-*"standarddev" - the input data was a standard deviation calculation
+     -"standarddev" - the input data was a standard deviation calculation
-*"jerk" - a measure of jerk within the activity
+     -"jerk" - a measure of jerk within the activity
-*"magnitude" - a measure of magnitude
+     -"magnitude" - a measure of magnitude

 The full headers for these variables appear below.